bevyengine/rfcs/rfcs/45-stageless.md

 ## Unresolved questions

-- If we want to support a simple `add_system_chain` API as a precursor to a system-graph-specification API, what do we rename "system chaining" to?
-  - System welding?
-System fusing?
-System handling?
 - What is the best way to handle the migration process from an organizational perspective?
   - Get an RFC approved, and then merge a massive PR developed on a off-org branch?
     - Straightforward, but very hard to review